Silberengel/Sybil/README.md

 ### Longform Articles (30023)
 1. Open the file in the *user* folder called *30023_settings_template.yml*, read the descriptions of the event tags at the top, and then copy out the `////<<YAML>>` section.
 2. Paste the section *above* the first header (#) in your article file.
-The article file should be located at in the top/root folder, be formatted in Markdown and have an `.md` ending.
+The article file should be located in the top/root folder, be formatted in Markdown and have an `.md` ending.
 3. Edit the information within that yaml section and remove/add any optional tags.
 5. On the command line, enter the program name, the command, and the name of your article file.